Host applications due: May 24, 2021

-The California Sea Grant College Program is soliciting applications for the 2016 California State Fellows Program.
-The State Fellows Program provides a unique educational opportunity for graduate students who are interested both in marine resources and in the policy decisions affecting those resources in California.
-Modeled after the highly successful Knauss Marine Policy Fellowship Program, the State Fellows Program provides an opportunity to acquire "on the job" experience in the planning and implementation of marine and/or coastal resource policies and programs in the state of California.
-The program matches highly motivated and qualified graduate students and recent graduates with "hosts" in State or Federal agencies in California for a 12-month paid fellowship ($3,600 per month).
+The California Sea Grant College Program is soliciting applications for the 2022 California State Fellows Program.
+The State Fellows Program provides a unique educational opportunity for graduate students who are interested in marine, coastal, and/or watershed resources and in the decisions affecting those resources in California.
+Modeled after the highly successful Knauss Marine Policy Fellowship Program, the State Fellows Program provides an opportunity to acquire "hands-on" experience in the planning, implementation and management of marine, coastal, and/or watershed resource policies and programs in the state of California.
+The program matches highly motivated and outstanding graduate students (near completion of degree or recently completed) with "hosts" in municipal, state or federal agencies in California for a 12-month paid fellowship ($4,292 per month).

-Each fellow will receive $43,200 in stipend for the twelve-month assignment ($3,600/month).
-Additional funds will be available for health insurance reimbursement ($2,500) and to cover travel for interviews and fellowship related travel ($2,000).
+Each fellow will receive $51,504 for stipend and health insurance for the twelve-month assignment ($4,292/month).
+Additional funds of $2,472 to cover travel for any California Sea Grant coordinated state fellow in-person meeting and other fellowship related travel.
 Additional travel associated with the fellowship may be covered by the host agency at the agency’s discretion.

 A complete application will include:

-- Personal and academic curriculum vitae (not to exceed two pages using 12 pt. font).
+- Personal and academic curriculum vitae (not to exceed two pages using 12-point font).

-Please upload an electronic copy of all application items.
-The electronic version of your application must be submitted as PDFs using the California Sea Grant submission link:
+The electronic files comprising your application must be submitted as PDFs using eSeaGrant, California Sea Grant’s online submission portal:

 Please make sure to include your last name in the file names for each section of the proposal (e.g., Smith_statement.pdf or Smith_cv.pdf).
+When naming the document please do not use apostrophes.
 Once submitted through the website, PDFs may not be edited.
 To change a PDF, it must be deleted and resubmitted.